abond936/My-Journal/docs/Project.md

    ```

 2. **Component Organization**
-   - MUST follow the structure defined above
+   - Follow the structure defined above
-   - MUST place components in appropriate subdirectory based on function
+   - Place components in appropriate subdirectory based on function
-   - MUST NOT mix function-based and feature-based organization
-   - MUST place shared components in common/ directory
+   - Place shared components in common/ directory
-   - MUST place component-specific types in lib/types/
+   - Place component-specific types in lib/types/

 ### Naming Conventions
 1. **File Naming**
-   - MUST use kebab-case for folders and CSS files
+   - Use kebab-case for folders and CSS files
-   - MUST use PascalCase for React components
+   - Use PascalCase for React components
-   - MUST use camelCase for:
+   - Use camelCase for:
      - Hooks
      - Utilities
      - Types